-A final single tier dividend of 9 sen per ordinary share in respect of the FY2015 has been recommended by the Directors for the approval of the shareholders at the forthcoming Annual General Meeting.
-If approved, the total dividend pay-out for the FY2015 would amount to RM9.47 million or 25% of net profit attributable to equity holders for FY2015 (2014: 7sen, RM7.36 million, 42%).
+The Board of Directors has recommended a final single tier dividend of 4 sen for the approval of the shareholders' at the forthcoming Annual General Meeting.
+If approved, the total dividend for the financial year 31 December 2014 will be 7 sen per ordinary share and will amount to about RM 7.36 million or 42% of net profit attributable to equity holders for FY2014 (2013: 8 sen, RM 8.42 million, 30%).